 Now, some people argue that we should not be pushing low carbon business, because no-one else is….Covering 40 per cent of the Chinese population with low carbon economy zones.
 If that’s doing nothing, then climate sceptics have a weird idea of zero.

 His speech included some fine contrasting phrases.

 Now we are helping the poor where Labour flannelled.

 We are delivering where Labour failed.

-His speech might come back to haunt him for some of the colourful language used to describe his Tory party government bed-fellows and elected members of the US Congress, but this speech worked.
+Of course this Chris Huhne conference speech might come back to haunt him.
+Not least for some of the colourful language used to describe his Tory party government bed-fellows and elected members of the US Congress.
+But this speech worked.